 How to Apply

 During the Open Enrollment period, parents and/or guardians complete applications for each student to their desired Legacy the School of Sport Sciences.
 Applicants are encouraged to submit applications online through the application portal.
 Be sure to select the appropriate school year before completing the applicaiton.
 Paper copies of the application will be made available upon parent/guardian request.
 Applications submitted through the application portal need not be signed to be entered the lottery or considered for an offer of enrollment.
-Applicants who are offered enrollment will be given instructions on how to accept the seat offer and print and sign the post-registration packet.
+Applicants who are offered enrollment will be given instructions on how to accept the seat offer and print and sign the registration packet.

 LOTTERY & ENROLLMENT PROCEDURES